rweigel/phys305/syllabus.md

 The delivery of this course is centered on tutorials.
 In general, I will not have a formal lecture prepared.

-1. All of what I would normally lecture on has been written into the tutorials and its examples.
+1. All of what I would normally lecture on has been written into the tutorials and their examples.
 2. I have done this to maximize the amount of time available for students to ask questions.
-3. **If you do not work on the tutorial prior to class, you will not find class attendance helpful.**
+3. **If you do not work on the tutorial before class, you will not find class attendance helpful.**

 # Discord

-The first week of class, you should have received an email with an invitation to join a Discord server.
+The first week of class, you should have received an email inviting you to join a Discord server.

 # Succeeding in this Course